wasabia/react_webpack_rails/README.md

     $ npm install    # you may see warnings to consider updating the provided package.json file with license and repository

-If you don't have it, install webpack (see full description at: [webpack](https://webpack.github.io/docs/installation.html))
+Make sure you have [webpack](https://webpack.github.io/docs/installation.html) installed globally:

     $ npm install webpack -g